Chiral oscillations in terms of the zitterbewegung effect: Abstract

 \section{Abstract}

-We seek the {\em immediate} description of chiral oscillations in terms of the trembling motion described by the velocity (Dirac) operator {\boldmath$\alpha$}.
-By taking into account the complete set of Dirac equation solutions which results in a free propagating Dirac wave packet composed by positive and negative frequency components, we report about the well-established {\em zitterbewegung} results and indicate how chiral oscillations can be expressed in terms of the well know quantum oscillating variables.
-We conclude with the interpretation of chiral oscillations as position very rapid oscillation projections onto the longitudinally decomposed direction of the motion.
+We seek the {\em immediate} description of chiral oscillations through the trembling motion obtained by the velocity (Dirac) operator $\vec{\alpha}$.
+By taking into account the complete set of Dirac formalism solutions which results in a free propagating Dirac wave packet composed by positive and negative frequency components, we report about the well-established {\em zitterbewegung} results and indicate how chiral oscillations can be expressed through the well know quantum oscillating variables.
+We conclude with the interpretation of chiral oscillations as space coordinate very rapid oscillation projections onto the longitudinally decomposed direction of the motion.

 \keywords{Chiral Oscillation - Zitterbewegung - Dirac Equation}